Taco Bell Crispitos Recipe: Quick and Easy Cinnamon-Sugar Dessert

 I love making copycat Taco Bell recipes.
 Mexican food is always popular in our house, but even more on Taco Tuesdays.
 When I perfected my own crunchwrap recipe I was in pure heaven.

-One thing my family always orders every time we go to Taco Bell is a Crispito or two.
+One thing my family always orders at Taco Bell is a Crispito or two.
 So, of course, I set out to make my own!

 You can prepare Taco Bell Crispitos dessert in no time at all.
 It’s as easy as cutting up the tortillas, frying them, and then sprinkling them with cinnamon and sugar.
 That’s it!